 “The 1st IMGA in the MENA region showed us the tremendous talent in the region, but the 2nd IMGA will show that this was just the tip of the iceberg: get ready to be blown off your seats this year, when we announce the nominations in October.
 In the meantime, if you have a game and you are in the region, submit it!” said Maarten Noyons, CEO, and founder of the IMGA.

 For this 2nd edition, the ceremony and after-party will take place in Amman during the Jordan Gaming Summit 2017, one of the leading gaming events in the region.
 This second edition is being made possible by a partnership with Zain and Maysalward, the leading regional mobile games development companies.

 THE IMGA CALLS GAME DEVELOPERS FROM TURKEY

 In the inaugural IMGA MENA competition last year, nearly 100 games were submitted from fifteen different countries.
-8 developers won an award among a list of 43 nominated games, such as Qutopia, Liyla and The Shadows of War or PolyBlast.
+8 developers won an award from a list of 43 nominated games, such as Qutopia, Liyla, and The Shadows of War or PolyBlast.

-Created in 2004, the IMGA is the longest standing mobile games award program.
-With its long history and unique judging process, it has recognized some of the world’s most popular titles in their early days, such as Angry Birds, Badland and Monument Valley.
+Created in 2004, the IMGA is the longest-standing mobile games award program.
+With its long history and unique judging process, it has recognized some of the world’s most popular titles in their early days, such as Angry Birds, Badland, and Monument Valley.
 It is the only competition that unites the industry by celebrating excellence and innovation in games.
-Further information and rules of the IMGA MENA competition can be found on IMGA website: http://mena.imgawards.com/ or call: +33 966 883 199
+Further information and rules of the IMGA MENA competition can be found on the IMGA website: http://mena.imgawards.com/ or call: +33 966 883 199

 To join the conversation, you can also follow us on Twitter or Facebook.